All About Pichu Treatment in Ayurveda

 Cooking Oil Health Facts

 Cooking oil is a common ingredient found in our kitchens and is used in many of our favourite recipes.
 Each kind of oil is usually named after the part of the plant it comes from, like a nut or seed.
-It is commonly known by the type of fat it contains the most.
+The type of fat it contains the most commonly defines it.
 Some oils are more suitable for high-heat cooking as they transform when heated.
 As we fry food, the oil temperature increases and combines with humidity and air.
 This leads to chemical processes that alter the oil and impact its flavour.
-Considering how the oil was manufactured is essential, as this can affect its cooking performance and nutritional value.
+Considering how the oil was manufactured is essential because it can affect its cooking performance and nutritional value.
 Ayurvedic Perspective There is no one-size-fits-all approach to anything in Ayurveda and this applies to cooking oil as well.
-Cooking oil should be chosen based on Dosha imbalances and the health of the individual.
+Choose cooking oil based on dosha imbalances and the health of the individual.
 Sesame oil Due to its qualities like sharpness (Tikshna) and penetrating (Sookshma), it is the best oil for the absorption of nutrients.
 It also helps sharpen your Agni.
 Mustard oil Mustard oil is a highly heating oil.
 It is advisable to avoid using mustard oil entirely if you have psoriasis, eczema and other diseases that lead to flare-ups.
 However, it is suitable for people with diabetes.
 Coconut oil If you exercise a lot and get exhausted quickly, use coconut oil.
 This cooling oil suits people with gastric issues but is not the best if you are trying to lose weight.
 Ghee Ghee is the best when used at medium temperature.
 It enhances digestion and also nourishes, rejuvenates and replenishes the blood, muscles, bones and reproductive tissues.
 However, go easy on ghee if you have extreme indigestion and liver diseases.
-Peanut oil Peanut oil can be consumed if your digestion is on point.
+Peanut oil If your digestion is on point, you can consume peanut oil.
 It can be Vata aggravating, so if you have issues like malabsorption or sluggish digestion, it is better to reduce until the digestion becomes normal.
-Refined vegetable oils Canola oil, safflower oil and sunflower oil are all highly processed and unsuitable for consumption.
-Olive oil is not mentioned in the Samhitas because it isn’t native to India.
+Refined vegetable oils Canola oil, safflower oil, and sunflower oil all highly process and unsuitable for consumption.
+The Samhitas do not mention olive oil because it is not native to India.
 According to Ayurveda, if something is Satmya (favourable by habit), it won’t cause any disturbance in your body.
 However, it does not work in the case of oils.
 If you grew up consuming refined oils, then that’s not helpful.
 It may have become favourable by habit for you, but let’s not repeat the same mistake for the next generation!
 Oil is essential for cooking, but the mandatory point is to choose the wise option among all.
 Choosing the best oil depends on your Dosha imbalances and health.
 So, weighing all the positive and negative effects and moving on with the correct option is critical.
 Doctor Rekha is a 4th generation Ayurvedic Medicine Doctor (BAMS) and also one of the best ayurvedic doctor in trivandrum city, living in between Dubai and India who has patients from around the globe who believes that the wisdom of Ayurveda can help everyone lead a happy, heathy and disease-free life.
-You can join our Health Programs for mind and body detox.
-And If you are struggling with any health issues, you can book a consultation with us or give us a message via WhatsApp at +91 79074 89839.
-We have the Best Ayurvedic Doctors in Trivandrum who is always glad to helps you .
+If you are struggling with any health issues, you can either book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
+We have the best Ayurvedic doctors in Trivandrum who are always glad to help you.
 If you have any queries, contact us.
-You can also visit
+You can also visit us at our hospital.

 Hair Oil Overnight: Tips for a Healthier Hair Care Routine

 Often, people mistake traditional practices for Ayurvedic wisdom, given the age-old heritage of Ayurveda.
 An instance of this is the customary practice of leaving oil on your hair overnight.
 In India, it is a common tradition to leave hair oil on overnight – a practice that Ayurveda discourages.
 In this blog, let us delve into the reasons behind this recommendation.
 Purpose of using hair oil It serves various purposes, such as promoting hair growth, nourishing the scalp, and reducing hair fall.
 To deliver these benefits, it should contain specific herbs that have specific actions.
 These herbs need to have a cooling effect to work effectively because hot ingredients do not aid in hair growth.
 Even in my product, Doctor Rekha Ayurvedic Hair Oil, I exclusively use cooling ingredients for this very reason.
-Leaving oil on your hair overnight can disrupt the balance of the Kapha Dosha.
+Leaving oil on your hair overnight can disrupt the balance of the Kapha Dosha; therefore, it is important to consider the timing and method of application.
 This leads to issues like excessive mucous, cough, cold and headaches, among others.
 Thus, it is advisable to apply only when you intend to shower within an hour of application.
 How long should you leave oil on your hair?
 The ideal time period to leave oil on your hair mainly depends on your body type (Prakriti).
+Therefore, understanding your Prakriti is crucial to determining the optimal duration.
 If you have a dry scalp, which is predominantly Vata in nature, you can leave the oil on for 45 minutes to an hour.
 For those with a Pitta Prakriti, the ideal duration is 30 to 45 minutes.
 However, if you have an oily scalp with a Kapha predominance, and you are prone to mucous-related problems like coughs, colds and headaches, it is best not to leave the oil on for more than 15 to 20 minutes.
 For babies, as they are typically in the Kapha phase of their life, the recommended time is even less—10 minutes to a maximum of 15 minutes.
 The only exception to this rule is if you have been habitually using hair oil overnight throughout your life (known as Okasatmya, favorable due to habit) and have not experienced any imbalances.
 In that case, you may continue with your practice.
 It is crucial to avoid disturbing your Doshas when striving to enhance hair health.
 Rather than blindly following traditions, it is advisable to consider your Prakriti to achieve the best possible hair health and overall well-being.
-Want to improve you hair health?
-Then book a consultation with us.
-We will help you heal!
+If you are struggling with any health issues, you can either book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
+We have the best Ayurvedic doctors in Trivandrum who are always glad to help you.
+If you have any queries, contact us.
+You can also visit us at our hospital.